mensbeam/Catcher/README.md

 Ook!
 ```

 This is accomplished internally because of [`pcntl_fork`][d].
 The throw is done in a separate fork which causes that fork to exit after the `Throwable` is handled while the main process is allowed to continue. `pcntl_fork` is a POSIX function and therefore is only available for use in CLI UNIX environments; this means that it will work neither in Windows nor in Web environments.
-We also understand this might be undesirable behavior to many, so turning this off is as simple as setting `Catcher::$forking` to false.
+We also understand this might be undesirable behavior to many as it turns the concept of throwables on its metaphorical ear, so turning this off is as simple as setting `Catcher::$forking` to false.

+### Error Handling ###

 PHP by default won't allow fatal errors to be handled by error handlers.
 It will instead print the error and exit.
 However, before code execution halts any shutdown functions are run.
 Catcher will retrieve the last error and manually process it.
 This causes multiple instances of the same error to be output.
 Because of this Catcher alters the error reporting level by always removing `E_ERROR` from it when registering the handlers. `E_ERROR` is bitwise or'd back to the error reporting level when unregistering.
 If this behavior is undesirable then `E_ERROR` can be manually included back into error reporting at any time after Catcher instantiates.
+Keep in mind Catcher _will not_ include `E_ERROR` back into the error reporting level bitmask if the error reporting level was modified after Catcher was instantiated or if the error reporting level didn't have it when Catcher registered its handlers.

-## Documentation
+## Documentation ##

-### MensBeam\Foundation\Catcher
+### MensBeam\Foundation\Catcher ###

 This is the main class in the library.
 Unless you have a need to configure a handler or use multiple handlers there usually isn't a need to interact with the rest of the library at all.